 - a.
 Damage to real property that is not part of the Home covered by the Warranty or that is not included in the purchase price. - b.
 Bodily injury or damage to personal property. - c.
 Any defect in material supplied or work performed by anyone other than the Builder or the Builder's employees, agents or subcontractors. - d.
 Any damage that the Purchaser has not taken timely action to minimize or for which the Purchaser has failed to provide timely notice to the Builder. - e.
 Normal wear and tear or normal deterioration. - f.
 Insect damage, except where the Builder has failed to use proper materials or construction methods as required by local building codes. - g.
 Any loss or damage that arises while the Home is being used for nonresidential purposes. - h.
-Any damage to the extent it is caused or made worse by negligence, improper maintenance or improper operations by anyone other than the Builder or the Builder's employees, agents, or subcontractors. - i.
-Any damage to the extent it is caused or made worse by changes in grading or the ground by anyone other than the Builder's employees, agents or subcontractors.
+Any damage to the extent it is caused or made worse by negligence, improper maintenance or improper operations by anyone other than the Builder or the Builder's employees, agents, or subcontractors.

+- i.
+Any damage to the extent it is caused or made worse by changes in grading or the ground by anyone other than the Builder, the Builder's employees, agents or subcontractors.
 Any damage caused or made worse by the failure of the Purchaser to maintain adequate heat or air conditioning in the Home. - j.
 Any damage caused or made worse by a heavy item such as a waterbed or pool table.
 If Purchaser desires to use such an item, Purchaser should consult a structural engineer for advice on whether the floors of the Home can withstand the weight of the particular item desired to be used in the Home. - k.
-Any loss or damage caused by acts of God or natural occurrences.
+Any loss or damage caused by acts of God or natural occurrences. - 1.
+Any loss or damage caused by naturally occurring gases such as radon and methane.